 Garry strives for equity of Aboriginal children, families and communities and wants to continue to be a voice for Aboriginal children and young people.

-Tangerene Ingram – Manager at Riverina Medical and Dental Aboriginal Corporation (RivMed)
+Tangerene Ingram – CEO of Riverina Medical and Dental Aboriginal Corporation (RivMed)

 Tangerene Ingram is a proud Wiradjuri woman and has connections to Tumut and Brungle.
 Tangerene joined the AbSec board in 2016.

 Tangerene is the Chief Executive Officer of Riverina Medical and Dental Aboriginal Corporation (RivMed) in Wagga Wagga, she previously managed the Family Services Unit and the Family Health Team at RivMed and has also coordinated the Wanggaay Koori Out-of-Home Care Services at Anglicare.

 Tina McGhie is a proud Wiradjuri and Ngunnawal woman born and raised on Dharawal Country.
 Tina has been an active member of AbSec’s board since 2008 and is currently a Director Consultant at Curijo Pty Ltd.